AFLplusplus/AFLplusplus/docs/INSTALL.md

 `afl-gcc` will fail unless you have GCC installed, but that is using outdated instrumentation anyway. `afl-clang` might fail too depending on your PATH setup.
-But you don't want neither, you want `afl-clang-fast` anyway :) Note that `afl-clang-lto`, `afl-gcc-fast` and `qemu_mode` are not working on MacOS.
+But you don't want neither, you want `afl-clang-fast` anyway :) Note that `afl-clang-lto`, `afl-gcc-fast` and `qemu_mode` are not working on macOS.

-The crash reporting daemon that comes by default with MacOS X will cause problems with fuzzing.
+The crash reporting daemon that comes by default with macOS will cause problems with fuzzing.
 You need to turn it off:

 ```